PundirShivam/Forecasting_Principles_and_Practice/README.md

 ## Forecasting: Principles and Practice

-This repository contains notes and solutions related to [Forecasting: Principles and Practice](https://otexts.com/fpp2/) by Rob J Hyndman and George Athanasopoulos.
+This repository contains notes and solutions related to [Forecasting: Principles and Practice (2nd ed.)](https://otexts.com/fpp2/) by Rob J Hyndman and George Athanasopoulos.

 The work done here is part of an informal study group the schedule for which is outlined below: